lllyasviel/ControlNet-v1-1-nightly/README.md

 I am going to repeat these 3 times because these are very important (stop asking me what do I think of XXX other methods):

-**All other CLIP image encoder, Unclip, image tokenization, or image-based prompts are essentially and fundamental limited.
-All those methods do not work well with user prompts or additional/multiple U-Net injections.
+**All other CLIP image encoder, Unclip, image tokenization, and image-based prompts are essentially and fundamentally limited.
+All those methods do NOT (!!!) work well with user prompts or additional/multiple U-Net injections.
 It is IMPOSSIBLE to make those methods work well.
-We have give up those methods.
+We have GIVE UP those methods.
 See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**

-**All other CLIP image encoder, Unclip, image tokenization, or image-based prompts are essentially and fundamental limited.
-All those methods do not work well with user prompts or additional/multiple U-Net injections.
+**All other CLIP image encoder, Unclip, image tokenization, and image-based prompts are essentially and fundamentally limited.
+All those methods do NOT (!!!) work well with user prompts or additional/multiple U-Net injections.
 It is IMPOSSIBLE to make those methods work well.
-We have give up those methods.
+We have GIVE UP those methods.
 See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**

-**All other CLIP image encoder, Unclip, image tokenization, or image-based prompts are essentially and fundamental limited.
-All those methods do not work well with user prompts or additional/multiple U-Net injections.
+**All other CLIP image encoder, Unclip, image tokenization, and image-based prompts are essentially and fundamentally limited.
+All those methods do NOT (!!!) work well with user prompts or additional/multiple U-Net injections.
 It is IMPOSSIBLE to make those methods work well.
-We have give up those methods.
+We have GIVE UP those methods.
 See also the evidence [here](https://github.com/lllyasviel/ControlNet/issues/255).**

 The ControlNet Shuffle is the one and only one method that has potential to work very well with all other ControlNets and user prompts.